 This recipe is a simple way to feed your kids, friends, or loved ones a simple, wholesome dessert that will leave them longing for more.

-For those who love nutty flavors in their desserts, this recipe for a classic tarta de Santiago is ideal to serve at celebrations, holidays, and large gatherings with friends and loved ones.
+For those who love nutty flavors in their desserts, this recipe for a classic tarta de Santiago is ideal for serving at celebrations, holidays, and large gatherings with friends and loved ones.

-Through generations, recipes have been adapted to bake the cake both with and without a buttery pastry base, depending on prefence.
+Through generations, recipes have been adapted to bake the cake both with and without a buttery pastry base, depending on preference.

 Finished with a Cross of St. James imprint created by a generous dusting of powdered sugar, this is a cake packed with flavor.

 The sharpness of lemon, the pure sweetness of almond, and the bitter sweetness of wine or brandy all come through in each and every bite.
 Utterly divine.

 Spanish custard is a recipe wildly popular throughout the Spanish-speaking regions of the world.
 It is breathtakingly simple, and generously sweet.